abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/Logic-gate-subsystem.md

 <sup>1</sup>	The system shall operate at a voltage level that is less than 50 volts.
 This is a safety  measure to ensure that the system is operating at a low voltage, which reduces the risk of  electric shock or injury, especially in educational environments where users may not have  extensive experience with electrical systems.[1]

-<sup>2</sup> The system shall not allow more than 1 mA of current to flow through it under  normal operating conditions.
-This is likely specified to ensure safety, as higher currents  can pose risks of electric shock or damage to components.
+<sup>2</sup> The system shall not allow more than 30 mA of current to flow through it under  normal operating conditions.
+This is specified to ensure safety, as higher currents  can pose risks of electric shock or damage to components.
 A current regulator resistor is used in the circuit to ensure the following specification is met.

 <sup>3</sup> 	The switch is a type of electrical component used in electronic devices for input  purposes.
 The user will interact  with the system by physically setting the state of the switches.
 This allows users to provide input and configure the system by manipulating the switches directly.

-The system can easily operate on a breadboard powered by the main power subsystem.
-The resistor in the schematic is a current regulator resistor limiting the current flow through the multiplexer since the maximum current rating recommended is 1 mA.
+The system can easily operate on a perf board powered by the main power subsystem.
+The resistor in the schematic is a current regulator resistor limiting the current flow through the multiplexer will ensure a maximum current rating less than 30 mA.
 Logic gates are fundamental building blocks of digital circuits, performing logical  operations on one or more binary inputs and producing a single binary output.
 The system will not be using actual logic gates, but instead use switches and a 4 to 1 mux to explain the logic gates concept.

 The SN74LS153 is a dual 4-to-1 multiplexer, with two 4 to 1 mux intagrated.
 It is a combinational circuit that selects one of four input data lines and forwards it to a single output line based on the control inputs.
 Each multiplexer has four data inputs, two control inputs (A and B) shared together, and one output each.
 The control inputs determine which data input is routed to the output.